-These poems will appear in Shane Book’s new book, Congotronic, forthcoming from the University of Iowa Press in September 2014.
+These poems will appear in Shane Book’s new collection, Congotronic, forthcoming in the United States from the University of Iowa Press and in Canada from House of Anansi Press in September 2014.

 The Collected Novellas Of Gilbert Ryle

 First Verse is a series of conversations between David Koehn and another poet who has recently had a first book accepted or won a first book prize.
 These conversations navigate the process and experience of conceiving, developing, and bringing a first manuscript to its final form as a finished book.

 Rachel Mennies is the author of The Glad Hand of God Points Backwards (Texas Tech University Press, 2014), winner of the Walt McDonald First-Book Prize in Poetry, and the chapbook No Silence in the Fields (Blue Hour Press, 2012).
 Her work has recently appeared in Sixth Finch, Poetry Daily, Hayden’s Ferry Review, Poet Lore, and elsewhere, and was recently funded by the Greater Pittsburgh Arts Council.
 She teaches in the First-Year Writing Program at Carnegie Mellon University and is a member of AGNI‘s editorial staff.